 And Fun Fact: Google translates “kieber” as “pine.”
 All you fellow tree lovers in the family should love that!!!

 In addition, there were pressures on the Protestants that resulted in the Toggenberg War or the The Swiss Civil War of 1712.
 According to a wikipedia article, the Catholics from the inner cantons fought the Protestant cantons of Bern and Zurich.
 Erlinsbach is 87 km — a one hour drive — to Bern.
-While the Protestants did gain victory and there was a peace accord, the timing seems to coincide with the emigration of the Kiebers form Erlinsbach.
+While the Protestants did gain victory and there was a peace accord, the timing seems to coincide with the emigration of the Kiebers from Erlinsbach.

 Emigration occurred sometime between our (5th great grandfather) Johann Daniel’s birth in 1689, Erlinsbach (the last known birth in Erlinsbach of Hans Heinrich and his wife) and the 1713 marriage in Dettweiler, Bas Rhin of Hans Heinrich Kieber jr. and Anna Catherina Erni.
 So, though I am not sure why or how, I believe the Kiebers were fleeing religious or economic strife.